III. University Organization Structure and Definitions

 Faculty with continuing appointment; have received tenure as outlined elsewhere in the Handbook.
 Normally a terminal degree is required for an appointment of tenure.

-Faculty appointed to this position without the possibility of tenure.
-Criteria for promotion from the lecturer position to this position and normal workload are determined by units, typically in the areas of teaching and service and are defined through contractual language.
+Faculty hired to this position do not have the possibility of tenure.
+Normal workload is determined by the major academic unit, typically in the areas of teaching and service and are defined through contractual language.
 Normally, a minimum of ½ of the assigned workload responsibility must be devoted to teaching.
 Compensation is by annual contract, with eligibility for raises.
-Promotion is granted based upon exemplary teaching or performance at Washburn University [for a minimum of 5 years of service, appointed in the 6th].
-Cannot be an initial appointment at the time of hire but rather promoted according to unit guidelines from an initial appointment of Lecturer.
 May be full-time or part-time appointments.

-Faculty hired on an annual appointment without the possibility of tenure.
+6. Distinguished Lecturer would remain an appointment type and remain in current form and use.
+Faculty hired on an annual appointment without the possibly of tenure.
 Normal workload is determined by units, typically in the areas of teaching and service and are defined through contractual language.
-Normally, a minimum of ½ of the assigned workload responsibility must be devoted to teaching.
+Normally, a minimum of 1/2 of the assigned workload responsibility must be devoted to teaching.
 Compensation is by annual contract, with eligibility for raises.
 Individuals may be immediately appointed as a Distinguished Lecturer.
-Distinguished service and experience in business, industry, and/or higher education as determined by the academic unit and the Provost & Vice President for Academic Affairs is required.
+Distinguished service and experience in business, industry, and/or higher education as determined by the academic unit and the Provost & Vice President of Academic Affairs is required.

 6. Librarians